SINSAY

 Sayweb2.jpg

-Barnie C. Bills Jr., better known by his stage name SINSAY or Say for short, is a singer, songwriter, and producer hailing originally from Bolivar, Tennessee.
+Barnie C. Bills Jr., better known by his stage name SINSAY or Say for short, is a singer, songwriter, and producer originally from Bolivar, Tennessee.